Making English a Programming Language

 Fail the run and report the breakage.

-Some loops only raise proposals because they need judgement.
-Others can act automatically when the answer is objective and easy to verify.
+Some gaps are objective and can fail a check.
+Others need judgement and become a proposed wiki change.
 The important point is that the output stays in plain language.
 You wake up to decisions about the product, not unexplained edits buried in code.

 Starting from an Existing Codebase